- Who We Are

 ▪ Inability to dress themselves (for those who are physically able) 11.8%

-It is important to note that a single child may have more than one disability.
+It is important to understand that a single child may have more than one disability.
 The disabling conditions of the Pasitos children that are evident from birth represent 40.6% of the cases, by disease 19%, while by an accident 6.2%.

-The following diagnoses are represented in our patient population:
+The following diagnoses are represented in the children that we support:

-Cerebral Palsy, Hemiparesis, Slow Learning, Down Syndrome, Autism, inability to speak, Microcephaly, Muscular Dystrophy, Post-Meningitis Syndrome and other disabilities that impact a child’s ability to live independently.
+Cerebral Palsy, Hemiparesis, Slow Learning, Down Syndrome, Autism Spectrum Conditions, inability to speak, Microcephaly, Muscular Dystrophy, Post-Meningitis Syndrome and other disabilities that impact a child’s ability to live independently.

 Our services are offered Monday to Friday.
 We begin our day at 8:00 am.
 The children are assisted onto the bus from the former Pasitos location in Pitillal (or at a location en route) and are taken to Casa Connor by 9:00 am.
 At 4:00 pm the children are assisted onto the bus and are taken to their parents, either at the location where they were picked up or at the former Pitillal location by 5:00 pm.
 Beginning in 2020, we plan to start offering short-term respite services to families.